Enbridge Pipeline System: Background

-The first portion of the pipeline was built over the course of 150 days in 1950 by a 1,500-man labor force.
+The first portion of the pipeline was built over the course of 150 days in 1950 by a 1,500-man labour force.
 It crossed approximately 1600 km from Redwater, Alberta, through Saskatchewan, Manitoba, North Dakota, and Minnesota, to the Great Lakes seaport of Superior, Wisconsin.
 At the same time, four oil tankers were constructed to carry the crude from Superior to oil refineries in Sarnia, Ontario.
-Oil first entered the pipe on August 25, 1950, and the first tanker, Imperial LeDuc, was launched on November 4.
+Oil first entered the pipe on August 25, 1950, and the first tanker, Imperial Leduc, was launched on November 4.
 Other tankers that followed were, Imperial Redwater, Imperial Woodbend, and B.A.
 Peerless.

 Because the lakes froze in the winter, preventing tanker traffic, the decision was soon made to expand the pipeline all the way to Sarnia.
 In May 1953, contracts were awarded and construction began.
 At 2840 km, it became the world's longest pipeline.
 A major upgrade was undertaken in the 1990s to replace old pipe and expand the system.